What Are Chronic Hiccups?

 Physical Maneuvers

-Valsalva maneuver, pharyngeal stimulation, ingestion of cold water, diaphragm compression, vagal stimulation (carotid sinus massage).
-Effective mainly for acute hiccups, limited in chronic ones.
+Valsalva maneuver, pharyngeal stimulation, drinking cold water, diaphragm compression, vagal stimulation (carotid sinus massage).
+Mainly effective for acute hiccups, limited in chronic cases.

 First-Line Pharmacotherapy